paulhitz/yet-another-rest-client/README.md

 D&B Services REST Client
 ========================

-This tool allows various D&B REST Services to be tested.
+This tool is useful for testing REST Services.
+Out of the box, various D&B services are already configured.
+However, it's trivial to add new services.

-Either the QA, STG or Production environment can be used and automatic authentication will take place.
+Both D&B and external services are supported.
+For D&B services, either the QA, STG or Production environment can be used and automatic authentication will take place.

 The response from the service will be displayed along with any headers in the request/response.

 The complete request URL is provided so it can easily be copied and pasted.

+Your credentials are saved against the selected environment.

 **Installation**